Almonds and Olivez

 As discussed in the previous sections, almost, if not all of the parts of the Moringa plant have been shown to have potentially positive effects on one’s overall health and thus the ability to thwart some of the most life-threatening conditions.
 However, most times, to maintain good health or supplement our diets, we are often advised to purchase nutritional supplements.

-Did you know that Moringa has an impressive profile of most of the essential vitamins and minerals that can help to provide the body with the foundational nutrients that it need naturally, without any known side effects?
+Did you know that Moringa has an impressive profile of most of the essential vitamins and minerals that can help to provide the body with the foundational nutrients that it needs naturally, without any known side effects?
 Well, it is!
-Here is the composition of the nutrients of its leaves, seeds, and pods – vitamin A, B1, B2, B3, B7, Vitamin C, Vitamin E, Calcium, Magnesium, Phosphorus, Potassium, Copper, Iron, Sulfur, Zinc, and Fiber.
+Here is the composition of the nutrients of its leaves, seeds, and pods – vitamins A, B1, B2, B3, B7, Vitamin C, Vitamin E, Calcium, Magnesium, Phosphorus, Potassium, Copper, Iron, Sulfur, Zinc, and Fiber.
 It also has a good amount of macronutrients such as carbohydrates, proteins, and fats (Mbikay, 2012; Fuglie, 2005, A.L.
 Al-Malki, H.A.
 El Rabey, 2015; moringa leaf powder.co.za).

 Research denotes that Moringa has more than Ninety (90) nutritional chemical compounds including proteins, lipids, carbohydrates, and dietary fiber (Moyo et. al.2011; Makkar HPS and Becker K, 1996; Richter et.al.
 2003; Ferreira et. al. 2008, etc).
 No wonder it is used in the Tropics as a source of food to overcome malnutrition, especially for infants and children in general (Fahey, 2005; Fuglie, 2001).
 So while the plant is said to be used in some regions as medicine or for the treatment of particular conditions (Bakre et. al. 2013), it is also used as a supplement in some countries (B. Mendieta-Araica et al. 2011; J.O.
 Popoolaand et. al. 2013).